digixx/MacroPad/README.md

 {"b0": ("CTRL-C","WHITE",["CONTROL","C"])}

-"b0": is the name of the button within the page "CTRL-C" ist the text displayed on the button
+"b0": is the name of the button within the page<br>
+"CTRL-C" ist the text displayed on the button<br>
-"WHITE" is the color of its background
+"WHITE" is the color of its background<br>
-["CONTROL","C"] is the code sended to the serial USB connection
+["CONTROL","C"] is the code sended to the serial USB connection<br>